Parralogic/archinstaller/READme.txt

 in OLD hardware no uefi support but sufficient RAM, Ill just create one large 100GB ext4 partition, thats all! sda-sda1 use all 100GB

-in OLD hardware no uefi support but not sufficient RAM Ex: 512 or 1GB or 2GB or 3GB, Ill create a 6GB swap partition and the rest for the root partition, thats all! sda-sda1|6GBswap    sda2|94GBroot partition
+in OLD hardware no uefi support but not sufficient RAM Ex: 512 or 1GB or 2GB or 3GB, Ill create a 6GB swap- partition and the rest for the root partition formated to ext4, thats all! sda-sda1|6GBswap    sda2|94GBroot partition
  |__________________|

-in NEW hardware with everything sufficient BUT not dual booting, Ill do the same as the old hardware, disable secure boot switch to legacy from UEFI and just use all 100GB for root sda-sda1 use all 100GB
+in NEW hardware with everything sufficient BUT not dual booting, Ill do the same as the old hardware, disable secure boot switch to legacy from UEFI and just use all 100GB for the root partition formated to ext4 sda-sda1 use all 100GB

-in NEW hardware dual booting with windows and sufficient in RAM.., Ill login to windows resize the windows partition to 50GB that leaves 50GB for linux, once booted into the installer Ill create 550mb boot/efi partition and the rest for the root partition,IF its for a laptop ill alocate 2GB of swap space just in case.
-NOTE! dualbooting is more complex and you will or might render your system unbootable backup your shit! hahaha sda-windowsRECOVERYpartition|sda2WINDOWS38GB        sda3|2GBswap         sda4|48GBroot partition
+in NEW hardware dual booting with windows and sufficient in RAM.., Ill login to windows resize the windows partition to 50GB that leaves 50GB for linux, once booted into the installer Ill create 550mb boot/efi partition and the rest for the root partition ext4 formated, IF its for a laptop ill alocate 2GB of swap space just in case.
+NOTE! dualbooting is more complex and you will or might render your system unbootable, backup your shit! hahaha; If planning on dual booting, do all the research you can on that subject before attempting! because ALL and
+I mean ALL systems are different, what might work on one system might not work for you, even if you have the exact setup. sda-windowsRECOVERYpartition|sda2WINDOWS38GB        sda3|2GBswap         sda4|48GBroot partition
  ||___________________________________________________|                    |
  |_________________________________________________________________________|